 Cedar Cliff (3825’): This mountain has an excellent jeep road/trail on its east ridge, beginning about 300 feet above the valley and continuing to the top.
 With appropriate permission, the trail can be accessed from Camp Rockmont or over disused logging roads just south of the camp.
 About 200 vertical feet below the top is an outcrop with a fine view to the south.
 At the viewless summit, the east ridge trail intersects with a good north-south trail along the crest of the range.

-Four Brothers Knobs (3600’+): A six-pointed ridge that rises about 1200 feet above Swannanoa, N.C.
+Four Brothers Knobs (3600’+): A six-pointed ridge that rises about 1300 feet above Swannanoa, N.C.
 They are the bumpy ridge on the right in this photo.
 The main summits, all wooded, are reached by ATV trails from Cedar Cliff and from the gap between the Brothers and Watch Knob.